|

 It's been a pirate's life in the truest sense of the term, and perhaps no place is more appropriate for the release party of his book than Pirates in Paradise, which plays a central role throughout.

-In his non-piratical life, Robb is an award-winning writer, author of the daily humor column RobZerrvations.com and CEO of CommuniCreations, Inc. He also is lead singer of the band Knot for Sail, which is performing at PiP on the Village stage throughout the festival. |
+In his non-piratical life, Robb is an award-winning writer, author of the daily humor column RobZerrvations.com and CEO of StoryLaureate.com.
+He also is lead singer of the band Knot for Sail, which will be performing around town. |

 *photos by Tony Callahan, Callahan Digital Art, Mike Cuffin/Barefeet Photography, Anita Mixon, Wendy Wellman, Jan Minutti and Angelina Morgan.